Southwest Airlines Options Trading: A Deep Dive into Market Sentiment

 Present Market Standing of Southwest Airlines

-In the last month, 5 experts released ratings on this stock with an average target price of $33.4.
+5 market experts have recently issued ratings for this stock, with a consensus target price of $30.2.

 Unusual Options Activity Detected: Smart Money on the Move

 Benzinga Edge's Unusual Options board spots potential market movers before they happen.
 See what positions big money is taking on your favorite stocks.
-Click here for access. * An analyst from Susquehanna persists with their Neutral rating on Southwest Airlines, maintaining a target price of $25. * An analyst from Raymond James has decided to maintain their Outperform rating on Southwest Airlines, which currently sits at a price target of $42. * Consistent in their evaluation, an analyst from JP Morgan keeps a Underweight rating on Southwest Airlines with a target price of $30. * An analyst from Melius Research has elevated its stance to Hold, setting a new price target at $34. * In a positive move, an analyst from UBS has upgraded their rating to Neutral and adjusted the price target to $36.
+Click here for access. * An analyst from Citigroup persists with their Sell rating on Southwest Airlines, maintaining a target price of $30. * An analyst from JP Morgan has decided to maintain their Underweight rating on Southwest Airlines, which currently sits at a price target of $30. * An analyst from UBS has elevated its stance to Neutral, setting a new price target at $36. * An analyst from Barclays persists with their Equal-Weight rating on Southwest Airlines, maintaining a target price of $32. * Maintaining their stance, an analyst from Citigroup continues to hold a Sell rating for Southwest Airlines, targeting a price of $23.

 Options trading presents higher risks and potential rewards.
 Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
 Stay informed about the latest Southwest Airlines options trades with real-time alerts from Benzinga Pro.